 The Dissonance Event Series explores the confluence of technology, policy, privacy, security, and law from a global and national perspective.
 It seeks to increase universitywide, multidisciplinary discourse, and support university initiatives, including those related to data science.
 Recordings of all past Dissonance events are available.

-Data Privacy Day (January)
+Celebrating International Data Privacy Day on January 28

 Monday, January 28, 2019, 1–6:30 p.m.
 Rackham Amphitheatre (4th floor)

 The Privacy@Michigan event was recorded, and the recording will be posted on Safe Computing when it is available.

 Privacy is an inherently interdisciplinary research topic that touches many disciplines at U-M. U-M faculty, researchers, students and staff, across many fields, either face or address privacy issues in their work.
 Privacy@Michigan celebrates International Data Privacy Day and aims to bring together faculty, researchers, students and staff from different colleges, schools and units across campus with the goal of sparking ongoing, multidisciplinary conversations about privacy's role in society—here at U-M and worldwide.

 IA marks National Cyber Security Awareness Month with special events, featured information about IT security, and more.
 See Cyber Security Awareness Month 2018 for information about the most recent recognition of the month.

 The Security at University of Michigan IT (SUMIT) conference is a free annual symposium held every October to raise awareness and educate the community about important cyber security and privacy issues.
 Information about past SUMIT conferences, including recordings of previous presentations, are available at the SUMIT archive page.
 Video is now available for SUMIT 2018, which was held on October 25, 2018.